Wangqingshan7/learngit/readme.txt

 Git is a disttributed version control system.
-GIt is a free software.
+GIt is a free software disttributed under the GPL.